High School Grading Scales

 The scale outlined in the table above affects all incoming freshmen.
 For returning high school students at any level, this scale is retroactive, so that these students may see changes to their cumulative GPAs on their first report card in 2015-16, reflecting application of the scale to grades earned in prior years.

-The new high school grading scales were established with input from the community.
-Thanks go to
+The new high school grading scales were established with input from the following community groups.

 - Associated Student Congress for Baltimore City (ASCBC)